 Michael is a Professorial Lecturer in Law at The George Washington University Law School where he teaches the only course in the nation devoted to traumatic brain injury law.
 He is board certified as a Civil Trial Advocate by the National Board of Trial Advocacy and is board certified in Medical Malpractice, and a member of the board of governors of the American Board of Professional Liability Attorneys.

-Michael serves on the executive board of the Interstate Bus Litigation Group of the American Association for Justice and is current chair of the New York State Traumatic Brain Injury Services Coordinating Council and previously chaired the council from 2007 to 2013.
+Michael serves on the executive board of the Interstate Bus Litigation Group of the American Association for Justice, is immediate past chair of the New York State Traumatic Brain Injury Services Coordinating Council, and previously chaired the council from 2007 to 2013.
 The Council was created by the New York State Legislature to advise and consult with the New York State Department of Health on issues pertaining to traumatic brain injury.

 He was invited by President Obama to be a participant in the 2014, White House Healthy Kids & Safe Sports Concussion Summit and serves as a member of the American Academy of Neurology, Concussion Work Group.

 Michael served three-terms as president of the Brain Injury Association of New York State, the leading not-for-profit New York State brain injury advocacy dedicated to brain injury education, advocacy and prevention.
 He is past chairperson of the American Association for Justice (AAJ) Automobile, Highway and Premise Liability Section and past chair of the AAJ Traumatic Brain Injury Litigation Group, a nation-wide group of attorneys that focus their practice on representing victims of brain trauma.
 He is a graduate of the Marquette University, Neuroanatomical Dissection of the Human Brain and Spinal Cord course.